np-completed/group_lasso/README.md

 git push -u origin master
 ```

+## Project Directories

-## GitHub directories
+THe GitHub directories follow my local project directories.
+See
+ `directory_structure.png` to see a picture.

-The directory tree is logically formatted.
-All files are placed relative to the root, where the `.gitignore` file is located.
+The directory tree is logically formatted, using best practices (maybe).
+All files are placed relative to the root, where the `.gitignore` file
+is located.

 * code